awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-sharing-logs-third-party.md

-# Creating an Access Policy to Grant Access to a Third Party<a name="cloudtrail-sharing-logs-third-party"></a>
+# Creating an access policy to grant access to a third party<a name="cloudtrail-sharing-logs-third-party"></a>

 Account A must create a separate IAM role for Account Z, the third\-party analyzer in Scenario 2\.
 When you create the role, AWS automatically creates the trust relationship, which specifies that Account Z will be trusted to assume the role\.
 The access policy for the role specifies what actions Account Z can take\.
-For more information about creating roles and role policies, see [Creating a Role](cloudtrail-sharing-logs-create-role.md)\.
+For more information about creating roles and role policies, see [Creating a role](cloudtrail-sharing-logs-create-role.md)\.

 For example, the trust relationship created by AWS specifies that Account Z is trusted to assume the role created by Account A\.
 The following is an example trust policy: